huohuoren4/docs/python/pytest/reference_guides/configuration.md

 - Look for `pytest.ini`, `pyproject.toml`, `tox.ini`, and `setup.cfg` files in the ancestor directory and upwards.
 If one is matched, it becomes the `configfile` and its directory becomes the `rootdir`.

-- If no configuration file was found, look for setup.py upwards from the common ancestor directory to determine the rootdir.
+- If no configuration file was found, look for `setup.py` upwards from the common ancestor directory to determine the `rootdir`.

 - If no `setup.py` was found, look for `pytest.ini`, `pyproject.toml`, `tox.ini`, and `setup.cfg` in each of the specified `args` and upwards.
 If one is matched, it becomes the `configfile` and its directory becomes the `rootdir`.